Instant Boat Shipping Quotes From Movewheels

 • another option is to hire a licensed professional to ride your boat to the required destination

 Each state has certain size and weight restrictions for commercial motor vehicles used for towing or carrying vessels.
 If these restrictions are not met, a special permit or rerouting will be required.
-In case the size if your watercraft exceeds any federal or state road restrictions, our team will work on finding the best logistics solution to perform the transportation of your boat by contacting all the carriers available in your area.
+In case the size if your watercraft exceeds any federal or state road restrictions (you can check it here), our team will work on finding the best logistics solution to perform the transportation of your boat by contacting all the carriers available in your area.

 Once you decide on the most suitable way to ship your boat, the next step is dealing with various types of loading the watercraft.